Diptanil-Sen/TECH-TROOPERS_EC102B/README.md

 ## Optimizations

-*Changed the background of the website
+* Changed the background of the website

-*Changed the logo of the website
+* Changed the logo of the website

-*Added a proper navigation bar on the top
+* Added a proper navigation bar on the top

-*Added an animated search bar which expands on hovering *Added a hovering login button with underglow
+* Added an animated search bar which expands on hovering

+* Added a hovering login button with underglow

-*Added different sections of respective products on the site *Addeda a tagline of the website company at the bottom of the screen *Added a completely new responsive login page
+* Added different sections of respective products on the site

+* Added a tagline of the website company at the bottom of the screen

+* Added a completely new responsive login page

-*Added background to the login page
+* Added background to the login page

-*Added responsive sections for user to add their username/email/phone and a password section *Added a login button
+* Added responsive sections for user to add their username/email/phone and a password section

+* Added a login button

-*Added a login with google butoon along with its logo *Added a login with facebook button along with its logo
+* Added a login with google butoon along with its logo

+* Added a login with facebook button along with its logo